Skip to main content

 Based on the scientific input in the State-of-the-Art report and consultation with participating countries, this Joint Call will fund projects addressing one or more of the following themes:

-• Understanding blue carbon ecosystems’ resilience and vulnerability to climate change and anthropogenic activities
+2. Blue carbon ecosystems’ resilience and vulnerability to climate change impacts, eutrophication, dredging, trawling, tourism, and other anthropogenic pressures.

-• Effectiveness and scalability of restoration and protection measures
+3. Effectiveness and scalability of blue carbon restoration and protection measures, including Nature-based Solutions.

 Projects are expected to generate knowledge that contributes to several of the following outcomes:

-• Scientific data and models on carbon and GHG fluxes
+• Scientific data and model simulations on carbon and GHG fluxes;

-• Policy-relevant and management recommendations, including best practices for restoration and protection of ecosystems
+• Policy-and management-relevant recommendations, including best practices for restoration and protection of ecosystems;

-• Contributions to EU and national planning and reporting obligations
+• Contributions to national and European planning and reporting obligations;

-• Knowledge products for use by national/regional authorities and stakeholders
+• Knowledge products for use by national and regional authorities and stakeholders.

 Proposals should also:

-• Demonstrate relevance to EU and/or national policy frameworks
+• Demonstrate relevance to European and/or national policy frameworks;

 Eligibility

-Each application must involve eligible research partners from at least three participating countries (countries of the funding partners); no maximum number of partners is specified.
+Each application must involve eligible research partners from at least three funding partner countries; no maximum number of partners is specified.
 Applicants from countries not funding this call may participate as associate partners with their own resources (cash or in-kind).

 • Inform positively ranked institutions: 7 May 2026